 - Send a message to criminals letting them know that neighborhoods are organized and fighting back

 Along with the traditional display of outdoor lights and front porch vigils, neighborhoods in Greensboro will celebrate NNO in a variety of events and activities such as: block parties, cookouts, visits from local police and fire departments, parades, flashlight walks, contests, and youth programs.
 NNO has proven to be an effective, inexpensive, and enjoyable program to promote neighborhood spirit and police-community partnerships in our quest for safer communities and a safer nation.

 The GPD is a local sponsor of NNO.
 Last year more than 115 neighborhood events took place throughout the city.

-For additional information concerning Greensboro's NNO program, contact Community Relations at 336-373-2636 or via e-mail.
+For more information about Greensboro's NNO program, contact the Office of Community Engagement at 336-373-2636.